adis-abazovic/xmlparser/README.md

   - By default, API project is using **InMemoryDatabase**.
   If you want to use SQL Server Database (MSSQLLocalDb) just un-comment the [following line](https://github.com/adis-abazovic/xmlparser/blob/30fa54dca5ee09d12d92044a5c80186cd6eaa866/XmlParser/XmlParser.API/Startup.cs#L34 ) in Startup.cs
   (and comment out the line that uses InMemoryDatabase)
-  - SignalR is used for sending notification from server to the client about the progress of an operation
+  - SignalR is used for sending notification from server to the client